-Secretary-Treasurer and Assistant.-As in the case of the leader and other officers, the secretary-treasurer's first qualification is spirituality.
-He should know the Lord and be able to speak from personal experience.
-He should have a burden for souls that will make him an earnest personal worker.
+Secretary-Treasurer and Assistant. - As in the case of the other officers, the secretary-treasurer's first qualification is spirituality and dedication.
+He should know the Lord and be able to speak from personal experience and have a burden for young people.
+The secretary-treasurer will keep a record of the activities of the society and send in a monthly report on special forms provided to the local conference/mission youth director.
+He will also encourage the young people to report their witnessing activities during the ten-minute lay activities period at the close of the Sabbath school class lesson study.